Education, Higher Education, M.Ed.

 The AHE emphasis requires a minimum of 36 credits and offers the opportunity to take coursework part time.

 The CSAL emphasis, requiring a minimum of 42 credits overall which includes 6 credits of practicum/internship experience, offers a cohort experience to students and is designed to be completed in two full-time academic years.

 Why Study Higher Education at Grand Valley?

-- Our curriculum, instructional practices, professional development, experiential, and co-curricular opportunities are shaped by our theory to practice foundation.
-It is essential to preparing effective educators, particularly related to student development, leadership in and administration of organizations, and those that are critical in nature.
-By modeling this foundation, we expect graduates to make well-informed decisions in a variety of higher education settings.
+- The curriculum, instructional practices, professional development, experiential, and co-curricular opportunities are shaped by theory to practice, foundation, which enables graduates to make well-informed decisions in a variety of higher education settings.